CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/index.md

 ## The Goal

 The aim of this project is to help predict graffiti based on features of the city, making it easier to focus cleaning efforts.
-This project will help the city council of Vancouver to improve livelihoods of their citizens by having a cleaner environment.
-Moreover, the data will be used to prevent further graffiti by suggesting city layout changes or increased enforcement in select areas, where needed.
-It will help the city council of Vancouver to act earlier and more precisely if there is a potential for other graffiti to appear in some area.
+We will be focus on individual buildings, and using the provided data on how much graffiti each building has, we will be able to identify features which led to the building being clean or vandalized.
+This project will help the city council of Vancouver to improve livelihoods of their citizens by having a cleaner home.
+Moreover, the data will be used to prevent further graffiti by suggesting city layout changes or increased enforcement in select areas where this is needed.
+It will help the city council of Vancouver to act earlier and more precisely if there is a potential for other graffiti to appear in some areas.
 The project will also be able to identify which common features of cities prevent or encourage graffiti to be put there in the first place.

 ## Data Sources